TheThingsNetwork/lorawan-stack/doc/content/getting-started/migrating-from-v2/export-v2-devices.md

 ---
-title: Export End Devices From V2
+title: Export End Devices from V2
-weight: 40
+weight: 20
 ---

 In this step, the end devices from {{% ttnv2 %}} will be exported in a JSON format that can then be parsed and imported by {{% tts %}}.